ivybarley/OpenEduAnalytics/packages/package_catalog/Learning_Analytics/README.md

 This Package contains a set of assets that provides a professor or school leader with insights on learners' engagement, academic performance, and well-being at a class or course level.
 It brings together signals on how students learn and complete a course to help educators improve overall class participation.
 Educators can identify which courses, classes and students have lower or higher levels of engagement and the trends over time.

+With this package, educators can:
+* visualize student engagement before, during, and after class
+* see which students are late or missing class
+* compare student performance and indentify patterns within a course, like which assignments they struggle with and which ones might be too easy
+* identify students that might need help outside the course
+* identify which learning resources students use the most or least

 The assets in this package can be combined with course completion, graduation rates, competency measures, or other outcome data to identify how these patterns relate to learning outcomes.

 ## Package Setup Instructions